deepanwadhwa/zink/README.md

 </div>
 ZINK is a Python package designed for zero-shot anonymization of entities within unstructured text data.
 It allows you to redact or replace sensitive information based on specified entity labels.

-## Update
-With version >=0.4, we are moving from simple NER models to their onnx versions.
-I hope you enjoy the acceleration gains.
-The package will download the onnx version of the underlying model(s) when you update.

 ## Description

 In today's data-driven world, protecting sensitive information is paramount.
 ZINK provides a simple and effective solution for anonymizing text data by identifying and masking entities such as names, ages, phone numbers, medical conditions, and more.
 With ZINK, you can ensure data privacy while still maintaining the utility of your text data for analysis and processing.